What are the personal care needs?

 The mentally handicapped can often be taught to bathe and feed themselves and even to perform simple household tasks such as laundry or basic cleaning.
 If someone is sick or physically disabled, you can also learn about self-care.
 For example, visually impaired people can be trained to use a cane or guide dog to travel and rely on other senses.
 In some cases, the physically disabled can also learn to be fully self-sufficient.

-See also What is hydroquinone?
+See also What is the best way to style curly hair?

 Cleaning dentures can be a self-care necessity for anyone with dental problems.